Superior cervical ganglion

-The superior cervical ganglion (SCG) is part of the autonomic nervous system (ANS); more specifically, it is part of the sympathetic nervous system, a division of the ANS most commonly associated with the fight or flight response.
-The ANS is composed of pathways that lead to and from ganglia, groups of nerve cells.
-A ganglion allows a large amount of divergence in a neuronal pathway and also enables a more localized circuitry for control of the innervated targets.
-The SCG is the only ganglion in the sympathetic nervous system that innervates the head and neck.
-It is the largest and most rostral (superior) of the three cervical ganglia.
-The SCG innervates many organs, glands and parts of the carotid system in the head.
+The superior cervical ganglion (SCG) is the upper-most and largest of the cervical sympathetic ganglia of the sympathetic trunk.
+It probably formed by the union of four sympathetic ganglia of the cervical spinal nerves C1–C4.
+It is the only ganglion of the sympathetic nervous system that innervates the head and neck.
+The SCG innervates numerous structures of the head and neck.

 Structure

-Location

-The SCG is located opposite the second and third cervical vertebrae.
-It lies deep to the sheath of the internal carotid artery and internal jugular vein, and anterior to the Longus capitis muscle.
-The SCG contains neurons that supply sympathetic innervation to a number of target organs within the head.

-The SCG also contributes to the cervical plexus.
-The cervical plexus is formed from a unification of the anterior divisions of the upper four cervical nerves.
-Each receives a gray ramus communicans from the superior cervical ganglion of the sympathetic trunk.

-Morphology and physiology and its neurons

 The superior cervical ganglion is reddish-gray color, and usually shaped like a spindle with tapering ends.
+It measures about 3 cm in length.
 Sometimes the SCG is broad and flattened, and occasionally constricted at intervals.

-It formed by the coalescence of four ganglia, corresponding to the upper four cervical nerves, C1-C4.
-The bodies of these preganglionic sympathetic neurons are specifically located in the lateral horn of the spinal cord.
-These preganglionic neurons then enter the SCG and synapse with the postganglionic neurons that leave the rostral end of the SCG and innervate target organs of the head.
+It formed by the coalescence of four ganglia, corresponding to the four upper-most cervical nerves C1–C4.
+The bodies of its preganglionic sympathetic afferent neurons are located in the lateral horn of the spinal cord.
+Their axons enter the SCG to synapse with postganglionic neurons whose axons then exit the rostral end of the SCG and proceed to innervate their target organs in the head.

+The SCG contributes to the formation of the cervical plexus.
+The cervical plexus is formed from a unification of the anterior divisions of the upper four cervical nerves.
+Each receives a gray ramus communicans from the superior cervical ganglion.

+Relations

+The SCG is located anterior to the second and third cervical vertebrae.
+It is situated posterior to the carotid sheath.
+It is situated anterior to the longus capitis muscle.

+Afferents and efferents

+The SCG receives pre-ganglionic sympathetic afferents from the ciliospinal center which synapse in the ganglion.
+Post-ganglionic efferents then leave the SCG and join the internal carotid nerve plexus of the internal carotid artery, accompanying first this artery and subsequently its branches to reach the orbit and ultimately innervate the dilator pupillae muscle to mediate pupillary dilatation.

+Cell biology

+The superior cervical ganglion contains some 1 million nerve cell bodies.
 There are a number of neuron types in the SCG ranging from low threshold to high threshold neurons.
-The neurons with a low threshold have faster action potential firing rate, while the high threshold neurons have a slow firing rate.
+The neurons with a low threshold have a faster action potential firing rate, while the high threshold neurons have a slow firing rate.
 Another distinction between SCG neuron types is made via immunostaining.
 Immunostaining allows the classification of SCG neurons as either positive or negative for neuropeptide Y (NPY), which is found in a subgroup of high-threshold neurons.
 Low threshold, NPY-negative neurons are secretomotor neurons, innervating salivary glands.
 High threshold, NPY-negative neurons are vasomotor neurons, innervating blood vessels.
 High threshold, NPY-positive neurons are vasoconstrictor neurons, which innervate the iris and pineal gland.